 Get Help if You’re Sick

 If you’re sick, taking care of yourself is difficult enough.
 The problem becomes much bigger if you’re worried that you’ll pass along your germs to your premature baby, though.
 While friends and family might be able to help, you may want to consider pediatric home health care.
 They can deal with any special needs your baby has while you heal.

 Following more than just one or two tips is more likely to help you and baby stay away from the same cold everyone else is passing around.

-If you or an aging loved one are in need of Pediatric Home Health Care Services in Bethlehem PA or the surrounding areas, contact the caring professionals at Star Multi Care Services today at (631)956-8835.
-We are the Right Choice for Home Health Care Services!
+If you or an aging loved one are in need of Pediatric Home Health Care Services in Bethlehem PA or the surrounding areas, contact the caring professionals at Extended Family Care of Allentown.
+Call today at (610) 200-6097.

 Carole gained most of her formal managerial training by attending Pennsylvania State University in pursuit of her degree in Health Policy and Administration.
 She attributes her informal training to have been acquired on a more personal level.
 Carole understands first-hand what families may experience when allowing a home care provider access to their home while providing care to their loved one.
 She was a caregiver for two of her grandparents until their passing and believes in the importance of allowing family members the opportunity to remain in the comfort of home if they so desire.
 Carole is also the mother of a child with multiple medical conditions who requires nursing services in the home.
 It is because of her personal experiences that Carole understands first-hand how important it is to manage a quality, high-integrity home care agency in which clients and families can place their trust and be confident they are receiving the best care possible.
 Carole also believes in the importance of giving back to the community.
 Therefore, she volunteers and spear-heads fundraising activities for a variety of charitable and professional organizations, namely the Pennsylvania Home Care Association, Autism Speaks and Avengers Baseball, Inc.